gisyun/knowledgenetworks/README.md

 # Knowledge Polycentricity in South Korea

-- a project measuring knowledge interaction within South Korea
+- a project for measuring knowledge interaction for South Korean institutes and residential areas.
-- this code can be used for measuring knowledge networks using academic paper data (for this analysis the scientific paper data have been collected using Web of Science)
+- this code can be used for measuring knowledge networks using academic paper data (for this analysis the scientific paper data have been collected using Web of Science).

 ## License